Susheate/Hyprland-config-for-AZERTY-layout/README.md

 SUPER + SHIFT + S : Move window and open scratchpad SUPER + M1 : Move window
 SUPER + M2 : Resize window

+### Scripts :

+install.sh :

+install.sh installs a set of packages that you can check by reading the script.
+It setups Zsh, Oh My Zsh, fastfetch, Hyprland, waybar and the yay AUR helper.

+extra-packages.sh :

+extra-packages.sh installs a set of useful packages, not needed for the configs.